shivrya/student-repo-webdev/hw4/code-review.md

 ### Issue #2: Accessibility

-Issue: Missing closing tag for "<label>": In the first <p> element, the closing tag for the <label> element is missing.
-It should be </label> instead of </span>.
+Issue: Missing closing tag for lable tag: In the first p tag element, the closing tag for the lable tag element is missing.
+It should be lable tag instead of span tag.

 Why it is an issue: It could cause issues like rendering problems, accesssibility concerns, compatibility issues, maintenance challenge.

-Solution: Each <input> element is now associated with a <label> element using the for attribute.
+Solution: Each input tag element is now associated with a label tag element using the for attribute.
 This improves accessibility by providing a visible label for each input field.
-Each <input> field should be accompanied by a <label> element that describes the purpose of the field.
-The for attribute of the <label> should match the id attribute of the corresponding <input> field.
-This association improves accessibility by providing a clear and programmatically associated label for each input field.Each input field now has a <label> element associated with it, ensuring consistent labeling techniques for accessibility and usability.
+Each input tag field should be accompanied by a label tag element that describes the purpose of the field.
+The for attribute of the label tag should match the id attribute of the corresponding input tag field.
+This association improves accessibility by providing a clear and programmatically associated label for each input field.Each input field now has a label tag element associated with it, ensuring consistent labeling techniques for accessibility and usability.